MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Experiments

-\paragraph{Performance on single tasks.} We show performance on each task separately in the appendices (Fig. \ref{fig:per_dataset_performance}). \MixtureVitae{} outperforms other permissive datasets on MMLU, Arc Challenge, Arc Easy and BoolQ, while closely matching DCLM and FineWeb-Edu.
+\textbf{Performance on single tasks.} We show performance on each single task in Tab.~\ref{tab:lang_results} and in the App.
+Sec.~\ref{app:additional_exp_tasks_300B} (App.
+Fig.~\ref{fig:per_dataset_performance}). \MixtureVitae{} outperforms other permissive datasets on MMLU, Arc Challenge, Arc Easy and BoolQ, while closely matching DCLM and FineWeb-Edu.
 On PIQA, HellaSwag, Winogrande, OpenBookQA, \MixtureVitae{} is on par with Comma-0.1, while both are behind non-permissive datasets.
 Lambada is the only task where \MixtureVitae{} falls behind Comma-0.1.
 We thus observe \MixtureVitae{} to be particularly strong on reasoning-related tasks.